DustinSchimel/DustinSchimel.github.io/_posts/2022-05-29-You're-Not-Alone.md

 **Installation**

 You can play the game right below this text or on our [Itch][yourenotalone-itch] page.
 Once it's loaded, just hit the <b>Play</b> button to start the game.
 If the game is laggy, make sure to enable hardware acceleration in your browser settings.
+If the game is too small, there is a fullscreen button in the bottom right of the player.

-<center><iframe frameborder="0" src="https://itch.io/embed-upload/7078899?color=535353" allowfullscreen="" width="790" height="500"><a href="https://dustinschimel.itch.io/youre-not-alone">Play You're Not Alone on itch.io</a></iframe></center>
+<center><iframe frameborder="0" src="https://itch.io/embed-upload/7078899?color=535353" allowfullscreen="" width="790" height="550"><a href="https://dustinschimel.itch.io/youre-not-alone">Play You're Not Alone on itch.io</a></iframe></center>

 <div style="height:10px;font-size:1px;">&nbsp;</div>